[RepWifiApp] Instable interface wlan0 on i9100

 A possible solution could come from looking at the source code of the built-in terminal app, to see how it manages to call shell commands, and see if using the same method in RepWifi App solves the issue (currently RepWifi launches "su" as a process and fills its standard input with commands via pipes).

-Updated by Wolfgang Wiedmeyer almost 4 years ago
+Updated by Wolfgang Wiedmeyer about 4 years ago

 This issue more or less also happens with the Galaxy Note and Galaxy Nexus.
 It's also worth to look at the kernel driver code and possibly the firmware code to identify possible ways to save power.
 Others who are a lot more involved with ath9k could be helpful, like OpenWRT devs.

-Updated by Fil Bergamo over 2 years ago
+Updated by Fil Bergamo almost 3 years ago

 Kurtis Hanna wrote: